Climate Jargon

 Sulfate aerosols: Air particles containing sulfur, that reflect sunlight back into space

-Sulfur dioxide (SO2): Gas created by burning some fossil fuels that creates air pollution, acid rain, and sulfate aerosols
+Sulfur dioxide (SO2): Gas created by burning some fuels that cause air pollution, acid rain, and sulfate aerosols

-Sulfur hexafluoride (SF6): Very powerful greenhouse gas 17,500 times worse than carbon dioxide, used in some electrical systems
+Sulfur hexafluoride (SF6): Very powerful climate pollution gas 17,500 times worse than carbon dioxide, used in some electrical systems

 Sustainable development: Meeting the needs of the present without harming the future

-Tar sand: Rocks containing solid oil, producing more greenhouse gases than pumped oil
+Tar sand: Rocks containing solid oil, producing more climate pollution than pumped oil

 Temperate zone: Climate bands around the Earth that are hot in the summer, cold in the winter, and moderate in the spring and fall